Driftless Area: Wisconsin

 The U.S. Army maintains a presence at Fort McCoy in Monroe County between Sparta and Tomah, immediately south of the Black River State Forest.
 The property is used mainly for military training exercises, although troops have also been based there for deployments overseas.

 The Coulee Region portion of the Driftless Area comprises much of Wisconsin's Western Upland geographical region.
 The most rugged part of Wisconsin's Driftless area is also called the Ocooch Mountains.

 Largely rural in character, land cover is forest, farmland, and grassland/pasture; modest wetlands are found in river valleys, and along the Mississippi.
 Row crop farming is less encountered than elsewhere in the state.
 Away from the Mississippi, Wisconsin, and other major rivers, much of the terrain is gently rolling, supporting dairy farms.
 In other areas, the rugged nature of the topography in the region is not conducive to farming, except on ridge tops and in river valleys.
 The sides of the ridges are often too steep for farming, and are usually forested.
 The Coulee Experimental State Forest near La Crosse was created in part to test soil conservation practices to prevent soil erosion in the hilly Driftless Area.

 The northeastern portion of the Driftless area was covered by or bordered by Glacial Lake Wisconsin during the Wisconsin glaciation.
 The steep-sided rocky bluffs present in Roche-a-Cri State Park and Mill Bluff State Park are Cambrian outliers of the Franconia cuesta to the southwest and were once islands or sea stacks in the ancient lake.
-The flat plain in which these bluffs lie is located in the southwest portion of Wisconsin's Central Plain geographic region, and was formed in part by sediments falling to the bottom of Glacial Lake Wisconsin.
-This flat plain consists of sandy deposits and contains many bogs that were left over from Glacial Lake Wisconsin.
+The flat plain in which these bluffs lie is in the southwest portion of Wisconsin's Central Plain geographic region, and was formed in part by sediments falling to the bottom of Glacial Lake Wisconsin.
+This flat plain consists of sandy deposits and contains many bogs left over from Glacial Lake Wisconsin.
 Many of these bogs have been converted into cranberry marshes, helping to make Wisconsin a leader in cranberry production.
 The remainder of the sand plain consists of forest and irrigated farmland.
 The Dells of the Wisconsin River were carved through the bedrock during the sudden draining of Glacial Lake Wisconsin at the end of the last ice age.

 Due to the lack of natural lakes in the Coulee region, several large artificial lakes have been constructed for flood control and recreational purposes, including Dutch Hollow Lake and Lake Redstone in Sauk County, Blackhawk Lake in Iowa County, and Yellowstone Lake (in Yellowstone State Park) in Lafayette County.
 Plans for a large reservoir on the Kickapoo River at La Farge, Wisconsin were dropped in 1975 after much controversy due to cost-benefit and environmental concerns.
 Land previously acquired for the reservoir became the Kickapoo Valley Reserve, an 8,569 acre public forest and wildlife area.